namanshah01/SelfProjects/README.md

 # Self Projects

-Projects I create based on skills and concepts learnt.
+These are projects I create based on skills and concepts learnt.
+<p>Below you will find detailed explanations of each of the projects uploaded.

 ## Covid-19 Prediction
 The first machine learning project i made using a real world dataset.